-Actions Target Date
+Action Target Date

 i Provide feedback on the EASA Management System assessment tool.
-Continuous with annual reporting (October)
+Continuous with bi-annual reporting

-MST.0026 (October)
+MST.0026 (April/October)

 ii Provide feedback on the status of SMS compliance and performance.
-Continuous with annual reporting (October) MST.0026 (Colobel)
+Continuous with bi-annual reporting

+MST.0026 (April/October)

+iii Ensure that the assessment of safety culture of air operators is included in oversight programmes/checklist with the support of the EASA guidance and practical tools.
+Q2 2024

+MST.0042